cal-data-eng/cal-data-eng.github.io/fa24faq.md

 {:toc}

 ---
+## [6/25/2024] Help!!
+I was dropped from the class!

+For administrative reasons, we need to temporarily cancel, and then re-schedule Data 101 in Fall 2024.
+Your seat or your waitlist position in Data 101 will be saved, and you will be automatically re-enrolled to the same position once the class is available for enrollment again.
+The only change is that this class will now be cross-listed with the EECS department as CompSci C187 - the instructors, days, times, location and everything else will remain the same.
+You will receive email updates from [ds-advising@berkeley.edu](mailto:ds-advising@berkeley.edu), and may disregard any automated notices you receive from the registration system regarding Data 101 in the next few weeks.
+You do not need to take any action.
+Please contact  [ds-advising@berkeley.edu](mailto:ds-advising@berkeley.edu) with any questions or concerns.

 ## When/where is class?
 Can I attend in person?
 Do I need to attend in person/live?
 Do you allow time conflicts?